 Five special minutes a day

-Even a small amount of time set aside reliably, every day, for mom or dad to do something chosen by a child can help that child manage stress at other points in the day.
-It’s a time for positive connection, without parental commands, ignoring any minor misbehavior, just attending to your child and letting her be in charge.
+Even a small amount of time set aside reliably, every day, for a parent to do something chosen by a child can help that child manage stress at other points in the day.
+It’s a time for positive connection, without parental commands, ignoring any minor misbehavior, just attending to your child and letting them be in charge.